rails/website/_posts/2024-12-18-wrap-up-2024-from-rails-foundation.markdown

 To create space for tutorials and case studies, and to make the Rails website more welcoming and beginner-friendly to navigate, [we introduced Docs](/2024/12/17/introducing-new-docs-landing-page), the starting point for everything you need to install Rails, learn it, get better at it, and get involved.
 From [one convenient page](/docs), you can now access the Installation Guide, Tutorials, Guides, API Docs, Case Studies, the Forum, and the Contributing Guide.

+**John Athayde** designed and shipped this new page with input and direction from all three Rails teams.

 **We collaborated with Typecraft on the Rails 8 Unpacked video series.** (*Education - Marketing*)

-DHH recorded a new Rails 8 demo for the website which is a fantastic upgrade on the previous demo - now showing how easy it is to take an app from `rails new` all the way through to deployment - all within 30 minutes.
+DHH recorded a new Rails 8 [demo](https://youtu.be/X_Hw9P1iZfQ) for the website which is a fantastic upgrade on the previous demo - now showing how easy it is to take an app from `rails new` all the way through to deployment - all within 30 minutes.

 But we wanted to dive deeper.
 We wanted videos that answered the questions you probably had: what was introduced as default or new in Rails 8, what does that change, and why does it matter?

 But who could tell the story in a compelling, engaging way?

 The answer came to us at Rails World when I found myself seated next to Chris Power of the popular YouTube channel Typecraft after the Opening Keynote.
 "Hey," he said, "This Rails 8 stuff is so cool.
 Who do I speak to about creating content for Rails?".